HerrMotz/bachelor-thesis/publication/main.typ

 // This method of describing information allows us to implicitly define new concepts.
 Any program dealing with qualifiers merely handles the explicit assertions for an anonymous concept.
 But, this anonymity poses a challenge to a human interpreter; implicit concepts usually remain unnamed (#todo[below (how does it work)]).

-#todo[Are qualifiers specific to an RDF implementation?
-I should explain this.]

 == Visual Query Graph
 #definition[